mxteries/photos/README.md

 Photos!

-A photosharing web appliation similar to Photobucket/Flickr.
-The application is written in Python using Flask, and in HTML using Jinja2.
+A photosharing web application.
+It's like instagram, only minus the users and features.
+The application is written in Python using Flask and Jinja2, and uses a MySQL database.
-MySQL is used as the DBMS.

 Future plans: Integrate with SQLAlchemy and improve the front end

-This project was originally for an assignment in my database class, CS460.